MGorelik/mint-and-friends/README.md

 The program will prompt you for your Mint and Robinhood credentials.
 Note that since Mint is done via Selenium and Chromedriver, it'll open a Chrome window and log into Mint.
-This means that you may have to do the MFA screen yourself if it comes up.
 Once you're logged in, it'll continue.

-### Caveat
+### Caveats

+- If the MFA screen comes up, you'll have to log in manually in the opened chrome window.

-As of right now, the program requires you to have named accounts for your Robinhood accounts.
+- As of right now, the program requires you to have named accounts for your Robinhood accounts.
 The naming convention for this is `Robinhood-{ROBINHOOD_ACCOUNT_NUMBER}`.

+## Updates Roadmap
-I'll be adding the ability to dynamically create Mint accounts for each Robinhood account next.
+1. Dynamically create Mint accounts for each Robinhood account if needed
+2. Granularity: Mint accounts for each instrument and more if I think of it or people suggest it
+3. ????
+4. Profit!